 Despite the importance of your employees pushing the gift card program, you may run into resistance.
 Not everyone is a natural salesperson, and some team members won’t necessarily enjoy the prospect of attempting to make a secondary sale.

-To inspire compliance, consider implementing an employee competition.
+To inspire all your employees, consider implementing an employee competition.
 Offer the employee who sells the most gift cards a small perk, like a cash bonus, a better shift, free vacation days or some other benefit that will be in high demand.
-Alternately, consider offering a financial incentive, like a percentage of sales as a bonus, to get everyone involved.
+Alternatively, consider offering a financial incentive, like a percentage of sales as a bonus, to get everyone involved.

 Customers love getting things for free, so give them something to be excited about.
 When you advertise gift cards, add a little extra motivation with a free giveaway or gift.

 Instead of just promoting gift cards, let customers know they can get a little something extra if they make a card purchase of a certain amount.
-You don’t have to give away anything of value if you don’t want to.
-A small trinket will work well.
-Alternately, you can use this opportunity to move inventory that you’re having trouble selling.
+You don’t have to give away anything particularly valuable—a small trinket will work well.
+Alternatively, you can use this opportunity to move inventory that you’re having trouble selling.

 Price is a primary driver for building customer loyalty, ranking above the quality of products or service among a majority of consumers.
 A discount can help you stay competitive, positioning your company ahead of the rest.